Domestic land snails: Achatina. Snail at home, what it needs

 Making a house for snails

-• Use a 5 gallon (19L) or larger aquarium to give the snail a place to move around.
-If you have multiple snails or are looking to take care of the young, or if the adults are breeding, buy a larger tank.
+• Use a 5 gallon (19 L) or larger aquarium to give the snail room to move around.
+If you have several snails or are going to take care of the young ones or the adults are breeding, buy a larger aquarium.

-Buy land or soil for a terrarium.
-To reduce the chance of harmful bacteria, pesticides, and other hazards, buy terrarium soil from a pet store.
-Another good option would be to take natural soil from a garden that has not been treated with pesticides or chemical fertilizers.
-Lay the soil on the bottom of the terrarium in a layer, completely covering the glass or plastic.
+Buy soil or soil for your terrarium.
+To reduce the likelihood of harmful bacteria, pesticides and other hazards, purchase soil for your terrarium from a pet store.
+Another good option is to take natural soil from a garden that has not been treated with pesticides or chemical fertilizers.
+Place a layer of soil on the bottom of the terrarium, completely covering the glass or plastic.

-• Do not take soil from flower pots, there may be substances harmful to snails.
+• Do not take soil from flower pots; there may be substances harmful to snails.

 • Salty food can kill your snails.
 Completely avoid anything with salt crystals.